A History of the Global Consultation on Arts and Music in Missions

 by George H. McDow, PhD, President, GCAMM Executive Board

-GCoMM can trace its roots to several sources.
-The idea of a meeting of music missionaries and others involved in sharing the Gospel cross culturally through the arts was a long-term dream of T. W. Hunt, professor of church music at Southwestern Baptist Theological Seminary (SWBTS).
-He had begun teaching courses on music and missions at SWBTS in 1967 and was a mentor to music missionaries around the world.
-The Summer Institute of Linguistics’ (SIL) ethnomusicology team invited musicians to gather on various occasions at their base in Dallas.
-An annual retreat for missionary musicians was held in Nashville for several years.
-In the mid-nineties the AD2000 Movement organized a global network focused on Worship and the Arts appointing Frank Fortunato, International Music Coordinator with Operation Mobilization (OM), and Byron Spradlin, President of Artists in Christian Testimony (ACT), to lead this effort.
+The Global Consultation on Arts and Music in Missions (GCAMM – formerly GCoMM) was not birthed through the effort of any single individual.
+Its initiation was prompted by God’s Spirit through a consensus of several music/arts specialists.
+Its roots can be traced to a number of sources.
+The idea of a meeting for music missionaries and others involved in sharing the Gospel cross-culturally through the arts was a long-term dream of T. W. Hunt, professor of church music at Southwestern Baptist Theological Seminary (SWBTS).
+He began teaching courses on music and missions at SWBTS in 1967 and was a mentor to music missionaries around the world.
+On various occasions the ethnomusicology department of the Summer Institute of Linguistics International (SIL) also invited musicians to gather at their headquarters in Dallas, Texas.
+An annual retreat for missionary musicians was held in Nashville, Tennessee, for several years.
+In the mid-1990s the AD 2000 Movement organized a global network focused on worship and the arts, appointing Frank Fortunato, International Music Coordinator with Operation Mobilization (OM), and Byron Spradlin, president of Artists in Christian Testimony (ACT), to lead this effort.